-The liberalization of air transport in European Union (EU) area was implemented gradually, on the one hand, by measures taken in 1987 (Directives 87/601/EC and 87/602/EC) and in 1990 (Regulations 2342/1990, 2343/1990 and 2344/1990) and, on the other hand, by Regulations 2407/1992, 2408/1992 and 2409/1992 [26].
-It was initially limited, since from 1/4/1993 to 1/4/1997 air carriers of EU, with a valid operating license, had access to scheduled air routes with certain restrictions on the operation of services and the capacity offered [5].
+The liberalization of air transport in European Union (EU) area was implemented gradually, on the one hand, by measures taken in 1987 (Directives 87/601/EC and 87/602/EC) and in 1990 (Regulations 2342/1990, 2343/1990 and 2344/1990) and, on the other hand, by Regulations 2407/1992, 2408/1992 and 2409/1992 (Lainos, 1999).
+It was initially limited, since from 1/4/1993 to 1/4/1997 air carriers of EU, with a valid operating license, had access to scheduled air routes with certain restrictions on the operation of services and the capacity offered (Brueckner et al, 1997).

-The liberalization of air transport, the so-called "Open Skies", concerned both the free access of EU air carriers to passenger and freight transport between Member States and within each Member State [35].
+The liberalization of air transport, the so-called "Open Skies", concerned both the free access of EU air carriers to passenger and freight transport between Member States and within each Member State (Peterson, 2008).
 Regulation 2409/1992 of the European Council (EC) also established the free configuration of air fares.
 Since 1 April 1997, the complete liberalization of air transport has taken place, when in mainland Greece all EU air carriers have had the right of access to scheduled (or non-scheduled - charter) flights.
 After 30 June 1998, with the complete abolition of cabotage privilege, there was free access with regular flights to Greek islands as well.
-This liberalization in EU was followed by an attempt to reorganize the aviation market on commercial exploitation issues, such as the system of reservations and ground handling of aircraft [26].
+This liberalization in EU was followed by an attempt to reorganize the aviation market on commercial exploitation issues, such as the system of reservations and ground handling of aircraft (Lainos, 1999).

-It is worth noting two elements of the above, which are of great concern to GCS: (1) The global conviction for the uniform regulatory rules that should govern national and international transport (in the context of creating competitive conditions on the world market) and which was the one that essentially led to the lifting of cabotage privilege, and (2) the gradual rather than immediate liberalization of GCS.
-The GCS policy, in the period up to 2002, was a policy of regulation by the state, with degradation and disregard of competition and demand (mainly after 1976 and until 1998) and with extensive opacity in terms of quantity and quality, as well as the cost of the services provided [16].
-The political objectives pursued were not clear [41].
+It is worth noting two elements of the above, which are of great concern to GCS:

+(1) The global conviction for the uniform regulatory rules that should govern national and international transport (in the context of creating competitive conditions on the world market) and which was the one that essentially led to the lifting of cabotage privilege, and (2) the gradual rather than immediate liberalization of GCS.
+The GCS policy, in the period up to 2002, was a policy of regulation by the state, with degradation and disregard of competition and demand (mainly after 1976 and until 1998) and with extensive opacity in terms of quantity and quality, as well as the cost of the services provided (Goulielmos and Sitzimis, 2012).
+The political objectives pursued were not clear (Sitzimis, 2012).
 The Ministry of Shipping and Island Policy acted highly diplomatically, trying to satisfy all stakeholders.
-It attempted the best possible interconnection of the islands, the protection of the coastal companies (with the liberalization of coastal transport), the protection of workers in coastal transport (with the prohibition of foreigners - non EU workers employment), the partial "financing" of the Naval Veteran Fund (fee in favor of third parties on ticket price), the subsidy of "barren" lines at the expense of "viable" lines (with a surcharge of 3%) and the cross-subsidization of winter coastal transport, with a charge to passengers of summer season (with the mandatory operation of coastal companies for nine or ten months and coverage of staff costs for the whole year) [31].
-Law 2932/2001 essentially attempted to direct the institutional framework of GCS' operation towards the rules set by the European Community Regulation (ECR) of the EC of the European Economic Community 3577/1992 [14].
+It attempted the best possible interconnection of the islands, the protection of the coastal companies (with the liberalization of coastal transport), the protection of workers in coastal transport (with the prohibition of foreigners - non EU workers employment), the partial "financing" of the Naval Veteran Fund (fee in favor of third parties on ticket price), the subsidy of "barren" lines at the expense of "viable" lines (with a surcharge of 3%) and the cross-subsidization of winter coastal transport, with a charge to passengers of summer season (with the mandatory operation of coastal companies for nine or ten months and coverage of staff costs for the whole year) (NBG, 2009).

+Law 2932/2001 essentially attempted to direct the institutional framework of GCS' operation towards the rules set by the European Community Regulation (ECR) of the EC of the European Economic Community 3577/1992 (Goulielmos and Sitzimis, 2014).
 GCS acquired some basic characteristics of free and unhindered competition.
-However, there was a mandatory provision of public services when market distortions were created that affected vulnerable social groups [45].
-The abolition of "feasibility licenses"4 and the possibility of free access to the market for Greek and EU coastal companies should be reported [36].
+However, there was a mandatory provision of public services when market distortions were created that affected vulnerable social groups (Spathi, 2005).

+The abolition of "feasibility licenses" and the possibility of free access to the market for Greek and EU coastal companies should be reported (Psaraftis, 2006).
+However, there were still several deviations from the ECR.
+Specifically: